There are rules for many different activities that impact the environment. The following documents are the ‘rule books’ we’re responsible for.

 See page 81 - Part V of the Regional Water and Soil Plan to find the rules.

 This plan applies to air in the whole of the Northland region, excluding the coastal marine area.
-The plan identifies the significant air quality issues and sets out policies and rules so that these will be managed.
+It has rules for activities like burning, spraying agrichemicals and abrasive blasting.
 Air quality in the coastal marine area is managed through the Regional Coastal Plan for Northland.